baileymorton989/baseballforecaster/README.md

 ```bash
 pip install baseballforecaster
 ```
-For now you can simply clone the repo and run the following:
+You can also simply clone the repo and run the following:

 ```bash
 pip install -e .